Setting Up Shop

 - Is there sufficient well-lit parking?

 - Does the space appear safe?
-Or more importantly do YOU feel safe in the space?
+Or more importantly, do YOU feel safe in the space?

 And as if that was not enough information to process!
 Here are the different financial situations to consider as well.

 Generally, if you are renting space you will need to sign a lease.
-Most leases are based on the term of one year.
+Most leases are based on a term of one year.
 However, often to secure a lower monthly rate (as well as lock in your quoted rate) you may be encouraged to sign a lease for a longer period of time; say 3-5 years.

 Benefits of Renting

 There are lots of benefits to renting a space of your own.
-First and most importantly, your will have your very own space to call your own.
+First and most importantly, you will have your very own space to call your own.
 While you don’t own the space, you can often do what you want within reason (often at your own expense) to the space.

 If you want to paint the walls to be consistent with your brand you can.
 Don’t like the floor?
 Install a new one.
 Hot as heck in the summer?
 Install ceiling fans.
 Want a water cooler for your patients?
 Rent one.